Víctor Guallar Tasies

 Research interests

 In the EAPM lab at BSC we are devoted to the development and application of computational algorithms in molecular modeling.
-Using techniques such as Monte Carlo simulations, bioinformatics, machine learning and mixed quantum mechanics/molecular mechanics methods, we face different biophysical and biochemical challenges, including characterization, bioprospecting and engineering of enzymes for industrial and biomedical applications, software development for more efficient early stages of drug discovery and immunology.
-Along 2023, particular interest has focused on: i) engineering PluriZymes (enzymes with artificially added active sites) for plastic degradation and cascade reactions, ii) developing a modeling platform for designing molecular glues (including ligase selection), iii) designing efficient protein language models, and iv) initial efforts towards synthetic biology with enzyme engineering
+Using techniques such as Monte Carlo simulations, bioinformatics, machine learning and mixed quantum mechanics/molecular mechanics methods, we face different biophysical and biochemical challenges, including characterization, bioprospecting and engineering of enzymes for industrial and biomedical applications, along with software development for more efficient early stages of drug discovery and immunology.
+In 2025 particular interest has focused on: i) engineering novel bacteria for plastic degradation/recycling and cascade reactions, ii) developing a modeling platform for neoantigen selection and vaccine(s) design iii) developing and applying AI generative modelling for drug and protein de novo design, and iv) bioprospecting and engineering on several oxidases for industrial processes

 Selected publications